Vahagn Khachaturyan

-Vahagn Garniki Khachaturyan (Վահագն Գառնիկի Խաչատուրյան, [vɑˈhɑɡən χɑt͡ʃʰɑtuɾˈjɑn]; born 22 April 1959) is an Armenian politician who is the 5th and current president of Armenia.
-He served as Mayor of Yerevan from 1992 to 1996 and as the Minister of High-Tech Industry from 2021 to 2022.
+Vahagn Garniki Khachaturyan (Վահագն Գառնիկի Խաչատուրյան, [vɑˈhɑɡən χɑt͡ʃʰɑtuɾˈjɑn]; born 22 April 1959) is an Armenian economist and politician who has served as the fifth and current president of Armenia since 2022.
+He previously served as mayor of Yerevan from 1992 to 1996 and minister of High-Tech Industry from 2021 to 2022 under Prime Minister Nikol Pashinyan.

-He was a member of the Armenian National Congress until his resignation in 2017.
-He led the ANC list in the 2013 Yerevan City Council election, and is currently an independent.
+He was a member of the Armenian National Congress (ANC) until his resignation in 2022, although he had not participated in party activities since 2017.
+He led the ANC list in the 2013 Yerevan City Council election.

 Personal life

 Khachaturyan was born in 1959 in Sisian.
-He is married and has two children.
-Besides his native Armenian, he also speaks English and Russian.
+He is married to Anahit Minasyan and has two children.
+Besides his native Armenian, he also speaks Russian and English.

 Early career

 He graduated from the Yerevan Institute of National Economy in 1980, with the qualification of economist.
 From 1980 to 1982, he served in the Soviet Army.
-After fufiilling his national service, he carried out for the next decade pedagogical activities at the Yerevan Institute, working for the first eight years at the “HrazdanMash” (Hrazdan Instrumental Production) Enterprise as an economist and then at the “Mars” Factory as the deputy general director until 1992.
+After fulfilling his national service, he carried out for the next decade pedagogical activities at the Yerevan Institute, working for the first eight years at the HrazdanMash (Hrazdan Instrumental Production) Enterprise as an economist and then at the Mars Factory as the deputy general director until 1992.

 Political career

-From 1990 to 1996, he was a member of the Yerevan City Council, then from 1992 to 1996 he served as the mayor of Yerevan.
+From 1990 to 1996, Khachaturyan was a member of the Yerevan City Council, and from 1992 to 1996 he held the mayorship of Yerevan.
 He was a deputy in the National Assembly of Armenia from 1995 to 1999.
-From 1996 to 1998 he was an adviser to President of Armenia Levon Ter-Petrosyan.
-In 2002-Vice President of the Center for Political Science, Law, and Economic Research.
-He was appointed Minister of High-Tech Industry in August 2021.
+From 1996 to 1998 he was an adviser to President Levon Ter-Petrosyan.

+In 2002 he became Vice President of the Center for Political Science, Law, and Economic Research.
+He was appointed to the government as Minister of High-Tech Industry in 2021.